inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

    to manual address assignment).
 There are many possible configuration options between these two extremes.
 The configurator assigns addresses in a way that maximizes the number of nodes per subnet.
-   Once it figures out the nodes that belong to a single subnet it, will optimize for allocating the longest possible netmask.
-The configurator might fail to assign netmasks and addresses according to the given configuration parameters; if that happens, the assignment process stops and an error is signalled.
+   Once it figures out the nodes that belong to a single subnet, it will optimize for allocating the longest possible netmask.
+The configurator might fail to assign netmasks and addresses according to the given configuration parameters; if that happens, the assignment process stops, and an error is signaled.

-#.
-Adds the manual routes that are specified in the configuration.
+3. Adds the manual routes that are specified in the configuration.

-#.
-Adds static routes to all routing tables in the network.
-The
-   configurator uses Dijkstra’s weighted shortest path algorithm to find the desired routes between all possible node pairs.
+4. Adds static routes to all routing tables in the network.
+The configurator uses Dijkstra’s weighted shortest path algorithm to find the desired routes between all possible node pairs.
 The resulting routing tables will have one entry for all destination interfaces in the network.
 The configurator can be safely instructed to add default routes where applicable, significantly reducing the size of the host routing tables.
-It can also add subnet routes instead of interface routes further reducing the size of routing tables.
+It can also add subnet routes instead of interface routes, further reducing the size of routing tables.
 Turning on this option requires careful design to avoid having IP addresses from the same subnet on different links.
-CAVEAT: Using manual routes and static route generation together may have unwanted side effects, because route generation ignores manual routes.
+CAVEAT: Using manual routes and static route generation together may have unwanted side effects because route generation ignores manual routes.

-#.
-Then it optimizes the routing tables for size.
-This optimization
-   allows configuring larger networks with smaller memory footprint and makes the routing table lookup faster.
+5. Then it optimizes the routing tables for size.
+This optimization allows configuring larger networks with a smaller memory footprint and makes the routing table lookup faster.
 The resulting routing table might be different in that it will route packets that the original routing table did not.
-Nevertheless the following invariant holds: any packet routed by the original routing table (has matching route) will still be routed the same way by the optimized routing table.
+Nevertheless, the following invariant holds: any packet routed by the original routing table (has matching route) will still be routed the same way by the optimized routing table.

-#.
-Finally it dumps the requested results of the configuration.
-It can
-   dump network topology, assigned IP addresses, routing tables and its own configuration format.
+6. Finally, it dumps the requested results of the configuration.
+It can dump the network topology, assigned IP addresses, routing tables, and its own configuration format.

-The module can dump the result of the configuration in the XML format which it can read.
-This is useful to save the result of a time consuming configuration (large network with optimized routes), and use it as the config file of subsequent runs.
+The module can dump the result of the configuration in the XML format, which it can read.
+This is useful to save the result of a time-consuming configuration (large network with optimized routes) and use it as the config file of subsequent runs.

 Network topology graph
 ^^^^^^^^^^^^^^^^^^^^^^

 The network topology graph is constructed from the nodes of the network.
 The node is a module having a ``@node`` property (this includes hosts, routers, and L2 devices like switches, access points, Ethernet hubs, etc.).
-An IP node is a node that contains an :ned:`InterfaceTable` and a :ned:`Ipv4RoutingTable`.
+An IP node is a node that contains an :ned:`InterfaceTable` and an :ned:`Ipv4RoutingTable`.
 A router is an IP node that has multiple network interfaces, and IP forwarding is enabled in its routing table module.
-In multicast routers the :par:`forwardMulticast` parameter is also set to ``true``.
+In multicast routers, the :par:`forwardMulticast` parameter is also set to ``true``.

 A link is a set of interfaces that can send datagrams to each other without intervening routers.
 Each interface belongs to exactly one link.
-For example two interface connected by a point-to-point connection forms a link.
-Ethernet interfaces connected via buses, hubs or switches.
+For example, two interfaces connected by a point-to-point connection form a link.
+Ethernet interfaces connected via buses, hubs, or switches.
 The configurator identifies links by discovering the connections between the IP nodes, buses, hubs, and switches.